olegolt/PAF_reanalysis/README.md

 ## Our analysis pipeline

 To reduce the risk of sample characteristic biases on the models performance estimate, we integrated a repeated split into training and test data.
-Additonally, we do not report metrics for a so called "validation set" but rather only report averaged metrics for training and test data with similar model configuration and sample sizes for the two sets as in the original paper.
+Additonally, we do not report metrics for a so called "validation set" but rather only report averaged metrics for training and test data with identical model configuration and sample sizes for the two sets as in the original paper.
 Our pipeline does the following:

 1. **Split data in training and test set**: Sample size for training and test set is the same as in the original study
 2. **Run the latent growth model** (based on the Rscript of the original paper) that classifies subjects into low and high pain sensitivity and uses this model for the test set classification as well (this is the "ground truth" for the later classification task)